nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-*  `edit 2 n/Betsy Crower ec/1 ecname/Peter Tan` Edits the name of the first emergency contact of the 2nd person to be `Peter Tan`.
+*  `edit 2 n/Betsy Crower ec/1 ecname/Peter Tan` Edits the name of the first emergency contact of the 2nd person in the list to be `Peter Tan`.

 ### Locating persons by name: `find`